kentavrex/rest-api-golang/README.md

 I've recorded the video-presentation on YouTube https://youtu.be/XtQMn-BsoVw !
 ![youtube_profile_screenshot](youtube_profile_screenshot.png)

 Application made with Golang using Gin framework.
-Includes Docker container integrated with PostgreSQL database.
+Includes Docker container, integrated with PostgreSQL database.
 It automatically runs all migrations to db, so you don't need to worry about it.

 You can use adminer to soft db connect.